 It depends on the relationship you have with the school.
 Yes, you do hear rumors of schools threatening teachers with deportation and immigration blacklists if they break contracts, but in truth it very rarely happens.
 It's usually the school owner losing a bit of face so he reacts by throwing his toys out of the pram.
 I couldn't tell you the name of one single teacher who's been fitted up with concrete boots either.
 If you have to break the contract, then you'll have to go ahead and break it but do so as a last resort.
 Of course, if you're a very average teacher or known as a person who upsets the harmony of the teacher's room, the school will probably be happy to see you go anyway.

 The standard blue work permit book only covers you to work at the location stated in the book.
 Many language schools who send teachers out to do corporate work, are (or were) blissfully ignorant of this law and although they were very isolated incidents.
 I have heard of one or two teachers getting into trouble for working 'off-site'.
-However, about a year ago I got an e-mail from an ajarn reader who told me that if an employer goes to the Ministry of Labor and fills in a WP.7 form and hands over a few hundred baht, they can effectively turn an ordinary work permit into a roaming one.
+However, a while ago I got an e-mail from an ajarn reader who told me that if an employer goes to the Ministry of Labor and fills in a WP.7 form and hands over a few hundred baht, they can effectively turn an ordinary work permit into a roaming one.
 I've not personally heard of anyone doing it but that doesn't mean it can't be done.